Tara is a writer, artist, and musician living in Maryland.

 my story

-When I was child, my dad was in the Air Force, and every time we moved, the library was one of the first places my mom would take us to visit.
+Growing up, my dad was in the Air Force, and every time we moved, the library was one of the first places my mom would take us to visit.
 After becoming established, we would make weekly trips, returning home with bags half our size, brimming with picture books that my siblings and I would spend hours pouring over.
 I think this, coupled with my mom reading to us before bed for most of my childhood, ignited a love in me for writing and imagining things.

 Tucked away in a box is my first recorded story, which I dictated while my mom typed.
 Printed, it came to a grand total of three paragraphs.
 There were many stories and drawings that followed, and I eventually started stapling printing paper together to make my own picture books.
 By age twelve, I knew I wanted to be a published author.